-Full-time bargaining unit members (but not dependents) with at least two (2) years of continuous service with the University are eligible to receive a waiver of 50% of the instructional and general fees for the successful completion of a SSU graduate program, as follows:
+Actively-employed full-time bargaining unit employees (but not dependents) with at least two (2) years of continuous service with the University are eligible to receive a waiver of instructional, general, and technology fees and out-of-state surcharge fees where applicable for the successful completion of a Shawnee State on-campus graduate program, as follows:

-- 1. Prior written approval of the degree program required by the member's supervisor through the Vice President; - 2.
-The member must apply following the same application and selection criteria as all students; - 3.
-Class space must be available; preference will not be given to SSU member; - 4.
-The fee waiver shall not exceed 50% of the instructional and general fees on a maximum of eight (8) credit hours per semester;
+- a.
+Prior written approval of the degree program is required by all levels of respective employee's supervision up to and including the vice president; - b.
+The employee must apply following the same application and selection criteria as all students; - c.
+Class space must be available; preference will not be given to Shawnee employees;

-- 5. Bargaining unit member may complete one (1) graduate degree program under this policy; - 6.
-Prior approval by supervisor to flex work or modify work schedules (including using earned vacation or comp time) is required in order to maintain a full-time workload; - 7.
-IRS income tax will be applied, where applicable.
+- d.
+The employee may take two (2) courses per semester (including main campus courses delivered online).
+Those who are enrolled in an e-campus program are permitted to take one (1) course per sub-session within a semester; - e.
+Employees may complete one (1) graduate degree program under this policy; - f.
+Prior approval by the respective employee's supervisor to flex work or modify work schedules (including using earned vacation or comp time) is required in order to maintain a full-time workload; and - g.
+Income tax will be applied as required by IRS regulations.

-E. GRADUATE TUITION REIMBURSEMENT - OFF CAMPUS
+2. OFF-CAMPUS GRADUATE TUITION REIMBURSEMENT